maplibre/workshop/README.md

 To make best use of the time available for this workshop, we will use [GitHub Codespaces](https://github.com/features/codespaces) to set up the development environment.

-Go to the repository, in the top right click the *Code*, then *Codespaces* and click the plus-button to start a new codespace.
+Go to the [workshop repository](https://github.com/maplibre/workshop), in the top right click the *Code*, then go to the *Codespaces* tab and click the plus button to start a new codespace.

 ![alt text](image.png)